-Provide each instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the success coach.
+Provide each instructor with a copy of the ADA Student Accommodation Agreement, obtain the instructor's signature, and deliver the signed Agreement(s) to the student services advisor.
 Students need to contact uservices@national.edu prior to the start of each academic term so that the accommodations may be implemented in the online classes.

-The student can contact the success coach if an accommodation is not effectively implemented, not granted, to have the matter reconsidered, or with any questions.
+The student can contact the student services advisor if an accommodation is not effectively implemented, not granted, to have the matter reconsidered, or with any questions.
 While it is hoped that any concerns can be resolved within the university process, the student may also contact the U.S. Department of Justice, Civil Rights Division.